Soft reset for LE Linac

 Taking board back to the lab.

-#5 Updated by Philip Varghese almost 8 years ago
+#5 Updated by Philip Varghese about 8 years ago

 - Assignee changed from Barry Barnes to Vitali Tupikov